awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 # `aws:waitForAwsResourceProperty` – Wait on an AWS resource property<a name="automation-action-waitForAwsResourceProperty"></a>

-The `aws:waitForAwsResourceProperty` action enables your automation to wait for a specific resource state or event state before continuing the automation\.
+The `aws:waitForAwsResourceProperty` action allows your automation to wait for a specific resource state or event state before continuing the automation\.
 For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.

 **Input**
 Inputs are defined by the API operation that you choose\.